 Some sexual partners rely on behavioral techniques such as withdrawal (coitis interruptus) or fertility awareness to prevent pregnancy.
 Most of these methods have a much lower success rate, while offering no protection against STDs.

-If you want help in determining the best birth control method for you, Rocky Mountain Women’s Health Center can help you make the best choice.
-Complete a Contraception Assessment and then make an appointment with one of the birth control specialists for prescription or a fitting.
+If you want help in determining the best method for you, Rocky Mountain Women’s Health Center can help you make the best choice.
+Complete a Contraception Assessment and then make an appointment with one of the specialists for prescription or a fitting.

 Questions About Your Birth Control Options In Salt Lake?